-57. Both Natural England and the Environment Agency engaged with the BCAs regarding the draft BCP and Natural England submitted representations to Sandwell's Issues and Options consultation.
-Sandwell Council will continue to work with both agencies to include policies and proposals that will reduce the level of flood risk as a result of new development.
+70. Both Natural England and the Environment Agency engaged with the BCAs regarding the draft BCP and Natural England submitted representations to Sandwell's Issues and Options consultation.
+The EA were also consulted on the approach used for the sequential test, no issues or objections were raised.